 My only complaint here is the prominent “-” and “+” signs painted on the respective pushers.
 To my taste, they make the new 2TimeZones Zirconim look a trifle cheap.
 It would look a lot better if the signs were stamped or engraved or simply left blank: it takes to read a user’s manual just once to remember how the functions work!

 Otherwise, the exterior looks almost flawless.

 To make using the GMT feature even simpler, JeanRichard has also introduced another indicator at 6 o’clock (just below the small date aperture) featuring a list of 24 cities, each representing a certain time zone.

-The primary crown at 3 o’clock is used to set the correct time and date as well as to wind-up the movement.
+The primary crown at 3 o’clock is used to set the correct time and date as well as to wind up the movement.
 The movement, by the way, features an impressive level of decora, but, alas, you will have difficulty admiring it since the case back is covered with a heavily tinted crystal.

 JeanRichard 2TimeZones Zirconium (ref.
 68130-33-11C-AA6D) specification